2nd Missouri Infantry Regiment (Confederate): Legacy

 The 2nd and 6th Missouri Infantry (Consolidated) was commanded by Colonel Flournoy, formerly of the 2nd Missouri Infantry.
 Companies A, E, F, G, I, and K of the 2nd and 6th Missouri (Consolidated) were from the 2nd Missouri Infantry, and Companies B, C, D, and H were from the 6th Missouri.
 The new regiment fought in the Atlanta campaign in 1864, including at the Battle of Kennesaw Mountain on June 27.
 On October 5, the regiment was part of a Confederate force that assaulted a Union outpost at the Battle of Allatoona.
 The regiment then fought at the Battle of Franklin on November 30, where the regiment lost its flag to capture and suffered over 60 percent casualties.
 After missing the Battle of Nashville in mid-December, the regiment was transferred to Mississippi in January 1865.
-After being sent to Mobile, Alabama in March, the regiment was captured at the Battle of Fort Blakely on April 9, ending the regiment's fighting tenure.
+After being sent to Mobile, Alabama in March, the regiment was captured at the Battle of Fort Blakeley on April 9, ending the regiment's fighting tenure.